 Connect with UIC Alumni on LinkedIn

 You will not always be able to connect with recruiters or hiring personnel from the company you applied to.
-Thankfully UIC has a network of about 140,000 alumni profiles on LinkedIn.
+Thankfully, UIC has a network of 150,000 alumni profiles on LinkedIn.
 Some of these alumni may work at organizations where you would like to become an intern or full-time employee.
 UIC alumni can be a great way to network your way into a company, before a job is even posted.